Kakouz/js-training/README.md

 # js-training

-Just some github to save code from js training and doing small stuff nothing really big
+github repo to save code from javascript training sessions and doing small stuff nothing really big.

 if you are interested in anything just ask :)